 12. Investor protection

-If an investment or deposit account is not covered under the UK’s Financial Services Compensation Scheme (FSCS), you may have no redress if the provider falls into financial difficulties.
-For this reason, you may wish to check whether your chosen investments are protected – particularly where an investment fund or scheme is domiciled outside the UK.
-All deposit-takers featured in the James Hay Investment Centre are covered by the FSCS.
+If an investment or deposit account is not covered under the UK’s Financial Services Compensation Scheme (FSCS), you may not have protection if the provider falls into financial difficulties.
+For this reason, you may wish to check whether your chosen investments are protected – particularly where an investment fund or scheme is based outside the UK.
+All deposit-takers featured in our cash panel are covered by the FSCS.